Ignatius Suharyo Hardjoatmodjo: Archbishop of Semarang

-On 25 July 2009, Pope Benedict XVI appointed him Coadjutor Archbishop of Jakarta.
-He became Archbishop of Jakarta on 28 June 2010, when Pope Benedict XVI accepted the resignation of Julius Cardinal Darmaatmadja.
+Archbishop of Jakarta

+On 28 June 2010, Pope Benedict XVI accepted the resignation of Julius Cardinal Darmaatmadja.
+Following the request for retirement by Cardinal Julius Darmaatmadja, S.J. for reasons of age, the Holy See appointed Archbishop Suharyo as Coadjutor Archbishop of Jakarta on 25 July 2009.
+He officially left the Archdiocese of Semarang on 27 October 2009 and was received by the Archdiocese of Jakarta the following day.
+During the vacancy in Semarang, Rev. Pius Riana Prapdi was appointed Apostolic Administrator by the Presbyteral council of the Archdiocese of Semarang, until the Bishop of Bandung, Johannes Pujasumarta, was installed as the new Archbishop of Semarang.
+On 11 November 2009, Archbishop Suharyo resumed his role as First Vice President of the Indonesian Bishops' Conference, while the Presidency remained with Bishop Martinus Dogma Situmorang, O.F.M.
+Cap.

 At Christmas 2012, he protested the roadblocks Indonesian Christian face in getting permission to construct churches on their own property.

-On 13 September 2014, Pope Francis named him a member of the Congregation for the Evangelisation People.
+On 13 September 2014, Pope Francis named him a member of the Congregation for the Evangelisation of Peoples.

-He was elected the president of the Episcopal Conference of Indonesia in 2012.
+He was elected the president of the Episcopal Conference of Indonesia in 2012 until 2022.

 He also attended the Synod of Bishops on the New Evangelisation in October 2012 where he advocated for allowing regional bishops' conferences greater authority over translations of the Missal, noting the negative associations attached in Indonesia to the word spirit, which if unmodified indicates an evil spirit.
 He also notes the appeal of the vernacular in Catholic prayer in contrast to the Arabic used only for prayer by the Muslim majority in Indonesia.
 He also attended the Synod of Bishops in October 2015.

+Cardinal

 On 1 September 2019, Pope Francis announced he would make him a cardinal, the third from Indonesia.
 On 5 October 2019, Pope Francis made him Cardinal Priest of Spirito Santo alla Ferratella.
 He was made a member of the Congregation for the Evangelization of Peoples on 21 February 2020.

+In March 2025, he called on government authorities to release the transgender artist Ratu Thalisa from prison after she was convicted of blasphemy based on the complaints of Protestant groups after she joked that Jesus would have to cut his hair to conform to modern gender stereotypes.
+Suharyo Hardjoatmodjo said Christians needed a sense of humor, called for respect for "freedom of expression" and said that "only people who are unable to celebrate diversity feel disturbed" by her humor.